gohkh/java/README.md

     - Run the program using the `java` command: ```java HelloWorld```

+### Basic features of a Java program

+All Java code must be in a class.

 ## Variables

 Variables have a name, data type and value.
 A variable must be declared with its type, and may be initialised with a value of the appropriate type.
 Declare a variable as follows: [type] [variable name] = [value]